A universal finite type invariant of knots in homology 3-spheres: Surgery presentations and winding matrices

 Given an admissible diagram of $L$, define the {\em winding number} $w(L_i,L_j)\in\Ztt$ of $L_i$ and $L_j$ in the following way.
 For a crossing~$c$ between $L_i$ and $L_j$, denote $\varepsilon_{ij}(c)$ the algebraic intersection number of the disk $\DD$ with the path that goes from $\star_i$ to $c$ along $L_i$ and then from $c$ to $\star_j$ along~$L_j$.
 If $i=j$, change component at the first occurence of $c$.
 Set

-where the sums are over all crossings between $L_i$ and $L_j$.
+where the sums are over all crossings between $L_i$ and $L_j$, and $\textrm{sg}(c)\in\{\pm1\}$ is the sign of the crossing $c$.
 Note that $w(L_j,L_i)(t)=w(L_i,L_j)(t^{-1})$. \begin{lemma} The winding numbers are invariant by isotopies that do not allow the base points to pass through the disk $\DD$. \end{lemma} \begin{proof} First note that the winding numbers are preserved when a crossing passes through the disk~$\DD$.
 It is also preserved when the base point of a component passes through a crossing since the algebraic intersection number of this component with $\DD$ is trivial.
 Hence it only remains to check invariance with respect to framed Reidemeister moves performed far from the base points and the disks, which is direct. \end{proof}